jerin10john/UNIXShell/README.md

 # UNIXShell
 C Program to serve as a shell interface that can accept user commands and then execute each command in a separate process.
 The shell interface gives the user a prompt illustrated as ‘osh>’ after which the user can enter their command.
 The shell interface gives the user a prompt illustrated as ‘osh>’ after which the user can enter their command.
+This program was developed as part of my CS 3SH3 : Operating Systems class.

 ## Usage
 To use this shell, run the following commands.